turingschool/frontend-mod-1-prework/section3/reflection.md

 To repeat an action/condition a number of times.

 1. If you had to teach a 5 year old about loops, how would you explain it?

+A way to make the computer do something a lot of times over until it reaches a solution.

 1. What questions do you still have about Arrays and loops?